How to Stop Shoes From Rubbing Achilles

 What Happens When Shoes Rub Your Ankles?

 When your shoes have stiff backs, they aren’t always comfortable.
 That part of the footwear may not be flexible enough to support your movement.
 Therefore, as your feet and ankles move, they rub against the shoe.
-That movement can lead to several foot problems.
+That movement can lead to several foot problems, here they are:

 You can’t cause Achilles tendonitis by wearing shoes that rub your ankles.
 However, if your footwear is tight in that spot, it won’t feel good.
 You should wear shoes that fit properly and provide adequate ankle support to avoid this condition.

-Achilles bursitis is another inflammatory condition that can affect the tissue in the back of the ankle.
+This is another inflammatory condition that can affect the tissue in the back of the ankle.
 It’s also caused by overuse.
 However, it’s different than Achilles tendonitis.
-Bursitis happens when the bursa, a small pocket of fluid that sits between the bone and the tendon, becomes inflamed.
+Bursitis happens when the bursa, a small pocket of fluid that sits between the bone and the tendon becomes inflamed.
 Wearing shoes that rub the area may be extremely painful.

 Once you have a raw spot or blister, you probably won’t be able to wear your shoes comfortably until it heals.
 Therefore, you should take preventative measures to safeguard your skin before it becomes wounded.